I have come to realize God meets people where they are.

 but the Lord directs his steps.

-People say, “I found God”, and I used to say that too, but the words rang a bit off every time I said them.
-Sometimes, we can’t find exactly the rights words to say what we mean, so we settle for the best words we can come up with.
+People say, “I found God”.
+I used to say that too, but the words always sounded a bit off as they stumbled off my lips.
+Sometimes, we can’t find exactly the rights words to say what we mean, so we settle for words the only words we can find.

-God searches us.
 He knows us intimately.
-He knows my thoughts and the desires of my heart.
-He knows the words I speak before I even say them.
-I can’t go anywhere that God isn’t there.
+He knows our thoughts and the desires of our hearts.
+He knows the words we speak before we even say them.
+We can’t go anywhere that God isn’t there.
 (Psalm 139:1-6)

 Where can I go from your Spirit?